February 3, 2022

-The commission payout threshold is low.
-Impact issues payments when commissions exceed 10 USD or the local equivalent.
-Payouts are sent to the affiliate’s bank account.
+The commission payment threshold is low.
+Impact issues payments when earnings exceed 10 USD or the local equivalent.
+Affiliates receive payments to their bank and PayPal accounts.

-Deep linking is available.
-Deep linking is the practice by which an affiliate creates a link to a specific page on the merchant’s site.
-For example, instead of using a generic homepage affiliate link, I can link to an article that relates to my post.
-Publishers can create links and direct traffic to pages of their choosing.
+Deep linking is available, and it’s how an affiliate creates a link to a specific page on the merchant’s site.
+Instead of using a standard homepage affiliate link, you can link to an article or product that relates to your content to increase relevance and conversion rates.

 There’s a full-time affiliate marketing team.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact Squarespace’s affiliate team through Impact.

 Impact’s affiliate software is top-notch.
 It offers excellent and reliable tracking solutions.
 Furthermore, the user interface and activity reports are easy to navigate.

-The program has a low acceptance rate.
-Although anyone can apply to join Squarespace’s affiliate program, the chances of being accepted are less than 50 percent.
+Squarespace has a low affiliate acceptance rate.
+Although anyone can apply to join Squarespace’s affiliate program, the chances of being accepted are less than 15 percent.
 I’ve applied a couple of times and been declined, which doesn’t add up given my content relates to blogging, marketing, online business, and ecommerce.
-I guess the person/agency managing the program doesn’t understand that affiliate marketing is mostly a game of addition, that is, growing partnerships to generate more clicks and sales.
+Obviously, the person managing the program doesn’t understand that affiliate marketing is mostly a game of addition, that is, growing partnerships to generate more clicks and sales.

-Squarespace has a limited product ecosystem.
-It offers hosting, templates, domain names, and so on.
-However, paid subscriptions are the only commissionable items.
+Squarespace has a limited product ecosystem, making subscriptions the only commissionable items.
 By contrast, WordPress.org has many related products and services that are commissionable, including themes, plugins, hosting, and WordPress support.
 For example, I’ve made thousands with Thrive Themes, SiteGround, Bluehost, Fiverr (WordPress freelancers), and other WordPress merchants.